Poll: Just for curiosity's sake, and this does not affect the story at all, Do you think Oliver and Alice would make a good couple? Vote Now!

 Author has written 64 stories for Fantasy, Humor, Song, Horror, Kids, Love, Nature, Spiritual, General, Fantasy, Essay, Life, Haiku, Politics, Romance, General, Religion, Play, Sci-Fi, Family, and Young Adult.

 "I have never outgrown my imagindary friends.
 As I've gotten older, I've just taken to calling them 'charachters'."- Potoperson

 Follow me on twitter!
 If you want...
 I don't care...
 I'll probably mention things about stories like Voice... @potoperson

 They call me Potoperson!
 But my real name's Jade: your fickle friend and fine arts Fanatic, word adict, and Potoperson who loves God and fiction.
-I'm a self-employed, un-paid author.
-What does that mean you ask?
-It means I'm an 18 year old and I don't have a job yet!
-Tee-hee!
+Well no one really calls me that full title, but it's sort of fun isn't it?
+I'm twenty years old and currently studying to be a high school English teacher.

 Religion: I believe in God as the creator of the universe and Jesus as the savior of my soul and the only way I can write anything on this site. :D